Overview

 fee schedule is identified in the contract between the adviser and each client.

-We may group certain related client accounts for the purposes of achieving the
+From time to time, we group certain related client accounts for the purposes of

-minimum account size requirements and determining the maximum annualized fee.
+achieving the minimum account size requirements and determining the maximum

-Discounts, not generally available to our advisory clients, may be offered to family
+Discounts, not generally available to our advisory clients, are sometimes offered to

 GENERAL INFORMATION